-Halloween Story Ideas & Writing Prompts— Sometimes writing can be tough, but when you have a list of great ideas to inspire you very often the writing experience begins to flow and becomes so much easier.
-We hope you have a spook-tacular time exploring these new Halloween writing ideas listed below!
+Yet, sometimes getting kids to write can be a challenge.
+But when you have a list of great ideas to inspire them, very often the writing experience begins to flow and becomes so much easier.

 Listed below are twenty-two new writing ideas to help make any Halloween-themed story a little more exciting and enjoyable.

-In fact, we hope these new Halloween writing ideas will spark some creative writing brilliance in young writers, and, hopefully, inspire kids to write the best story they possibly can!
+I hope these new Halloween story ideas and writing prompts will spark some creative writing brilliance in young writers, and, hopefully, inspire kids to write the best story they possibly can!

 - Writing a ghost story of your own can be great fun – what is the scariest ghost story you can think of and what exactly makes it sooooooo spooky?